 I am pleased to confirm that Albatros Travel continues to support and implement the ten principles of the UN Global Compact with respect to all areas of concern.
 This COP documents how we integrate the ten principles in our strategies, policies and daily practices.
-Albatros Travel will make a clear statement of this commitment to our stakeholders and the general public.
+Albatros Travel will continue to make a clear statement of this commitment to our stakeholders and the general public.

 I have been Chief Executive Officer (CEO) of Albatros Travel since the fall of 2014.
-My husband founded Albatros Travel 32 years ago, as a small tent safari company, and I have worked beside him for many years.
+My husband, Soeren Rasmussen founded Albatros Travel 33 years ago, and I have worked beside him for many years.
 Social responsibility has always been a big priority for us.
-Our company slogan, translated from the Danish, 'Travel with heart, head and mind', reminds us of that on a daily basis.
+In fact, the first tours we offered were safari camping in Kenya, where the focus was on what's now known today as "eco-tourism" - we left only footprints.
+Today, our focus remains the same and our company slogan, translated from Danish states: "Travel with heart, head and mind".
+It reminds us of our duty each day, both as an organization and individuals, to be socially responsible.

-We take our responsibility very seriously and have a CSR manager who is in charge of our CSR strategy and implementation.
+We take our responsibility very seriously and have a CSR manager, who is in charge of our CSR strategy and implementation.
 The CSR manager is part of our family - she is our daughter, and therefore part of the "Albatros DNA".
 She is involved in all the big decisions of our company.
-She has been absent over the last 1,5 years due to complications in her pregnancy and maternity leave.
-We chose not to have a maternity cover, as it would be difficult to step in the role.
-But as it states in our COP's, our CSR strategy has been focusing on communication, including public communication and demonstration of concrete actions.
-This has been a bit on hold, but as she is slowly coming back to the company, we can already see the difference and look forward to constant improvements and better communication.

 At the compliance level, we have a due diligence process, which enables us to identify, prevent and mitigate any adverse impacts on the core principles for human rights, the environment and anti-corruption.

-Another Albatros Travel strategy is to buy locally whenever possible, to support local economy, and to educate and share knowledge.
+One Albatros Travel CSR strategy is to buy locally whenever possible, to support local economy, and to educate and share knowledge.
 Albatros Travel arranges package tours with tour leaders, so we have an opportunity to disseminate knowledge and awareness about cultural differences and the environment to our guests.
-We already have knowledgeable and experienced tour leaders, but we plan to strengthen our sustainability performance further by providing more training.
+We already have knowledgeable and experienced tour leaders, but we plan to strengthen our performance further by providing more extensive sustainability training.
 The focus on education reaches beyond our own organization and also directs any philanthropic projects, such as the establishment of sustainable guest donation projects.